-If the seven steps above seem too daunting or confusing, then definitely get help.
+If the steps above seem too daunting or confusing, then definitely get help.
 Find someone who can help you get out of the situation by working through the steps above.

 And then follow those steps.

 Yes, additional security can be seen as an inconvenience.
-In my opinion, dealing with a hacked email account is significantly more inconvenient and occasionally downright dangerous.
+In my opinion, dealing with a hacked email account is significantly more inconvenient, and occasionally downright dangerous.
 It’s worth the trouble to do things right.

 If that’s still too much … well … expect your account to get hacked again.

-9. Share This Article
+9. Share this article